alban-read/Scheme-Windows-Tiled-Shell/chez-scheme-changes/setup_escapekey.md

 ```

-to schsig.c the chez signal handler.
+to schsig.c the chez signal handler; and make sure you are editing the a6nt\c files.

 Edit the init_signal_handler to run do_init_signal_handlers